rohan-cce/Learn-and-Grow/README.md

 - 👂🏻 [Watched a Youtube video "India's USD 200 billion project will push its construction sector to the limit"](https://www.youtube.com/watch?v=PUx8V6eN6P4)
 - 👂🏻 [Watched a Youtube video "Gravitas: Why did the Wuhan Lab take a database of "22,000 virus samples" offline?"](https://www.youtube.com/watch?v=qB7d70_hWRQ)
 - 👂🏻 [Watched a Youtube video "The Turnaround Story of Domino's Pizza that saw it grow 2000% : Business Case Study"](https://www.youtube.com/watch?v=fxjFr54LLOw)
+- 📖📈 Book reading
   - 📖 Read 5 pages in the book "Think and Grow Rich by Napoleon hill"
   - 💰📈📖 Financial education ~ Read 10 pages in the book "HOW TO AVOID LOSS AND EARN CONSISTENTLY IN THE STOCK MARKET by PRASENJIT PAUL"
 - 🐱‍💻 [15 Days of Code | Day 10 | Python Warriors [LIST COMPREHENSIONS]](https://www.youtube.com/watch?v=aDMM8wfQbm4&list=PL8nLQxtPbaSwp5HwQkVJmALBoS8A3NMAo&index=11)

 ***